Viktic/pacman-ai-pipeline/README.md

 ## Pacman Reinforcement Learning Pipeline

-Reinforcement Learning Pipeline to train a python based agent to learn how to play a PacMan style game built in a C++ environment
+Reinforcement Learning Pipeline to train a python based agent to learn how to play a PacMan style game built in a C++ environment.

 ## Project Status